lighttransport/cpp-guidelines/README.md

 ## Build tools

+* cmake
 * premake5
-* cmake
 * Makefile
 * ninja

 ## Dependency

 * **NO BOOST** (except for `nanogi` project)
-* Less external project dependency as much as possible(STL only preferred)
+* Less external project dependency as much as possible(C++ STL only or NanoSTL only  preferred)
 * Using header-only single C++ library preferred.

 ## API, SDK, Specification and Format